-There are 11 proficiency exams.
-Four proficiency exams are due for SON 121.
-Three proficiency exams are due for SON 220.
-Four proficiency exams are due for SON 221.
 There will be scheduled time for instruction, practice and completion of these proficiencies in the lab on campus.

 - Must pass with at least an 85%. - Continue to attempt until the student scores at least an 85% - Clinical Coordinator will fill out grading rubric in Trajecsys and must be registered in the concentration of the exam.
-Example: Registered in vascular to sign a vascular proficiency
+Example: Registered in vascular to sign a vascular proficiency - Information about required proficiencies will be available in clinical course syllabi and clinical handbook. - During all CVS Clinical Courses a "0" will be earned for each exam proficiency that is due but not completed.